With the right survey tool, NPS is extremely easy to run and analyze, and it can be displayed on any channel you use.

 Detractors are customers who are unhappy with your product/service.
 They’re likely to discourage others from using it or damage your brand with negative word of mouth.

-Even though it’s used by many businesses to gauge customer satisfaction, it differs from other similar benchmarks, such as the Customer Satisfaction Score (CSAT), by measuring a customer’s general sentiment about a brand and not just an opinion on a particular aspect of it, such as recent purchases or interactions.
+Even though the NPS is used by many businesses to gauge customer satisfaction, it differs from other customer experience benchmarks, such as the Customer Satisfaction Score (CSAT).
+By measuring a relational NPS - the general customer sentiment about your brand and not just an opinion on a particular aspect of it, such as recent purchases or interactions.